 If you are in this circumstance, contact our office at Wall & Wall for assistance – you need an attorney to represent your interests.

 Paternity Decree From The Mother

-A mother has a child and is concerned about the relationship the child will have with the father, she need to come into the Law Office of Wall & Wall to file a paternity action.
+A mother has a child and is concerned about the relationship the child will have with the father, she needs to come into the Law Office of Wall & Wall to file a paternity action.
 This Decree of paternity will define custody, visitation and child support.
 This is in the best interests of your child and yourself.

 For Help, Call Our Paternity Attorney Salt Lake City Today!

-If a guy suspects that he may be the father of a child and doesn’t file or sign a voluntary acknowledgement of paternity within 30 days of the birth of the child, the mother has the right if she chooses to place the child up for adoption without giving any notice to the father.
-A paternity suit can be filed by a fathers rights attorney Utah before a child is born to preserve your rights.
+If a guy suspects that he may be the father of a child and doesn’t file or sign a voluntary acknowledgment of paternity within 30 days of the birth of the child, the mother has the right if she chooses to place the child up for adoption without giving any notice to the father.
+A paternity suit can be filed by a fathers rights attorney in Utah before a child is born to preserve your rights.
 Call Today!